secretlycarl/onboarderr/README.md

 # Hosting on UNRAID (untested)

 > **Note:** I'm not familiar with UNRAID, but I believe this will get you up and running.
-Tell me any issues if any.
+Tell me about issues if you have any.

 You can install this app directly from the Unraid Community Applications (CA) plugin: